-This section describes the setup and configuration required for a replication environment, including step-by-step instructions for creating a new replication environment.
+This section describes how to configure the different types of replication available in MySQL and includes the setup and configuration required for a replication environment, including step-by-step instructions for creating a new replication environment.
 The major components of this section are:

-For a guide to setting up two or more servers for replication, Section 17.1.1, “How to Set Up Replication”, deals with the configuration of the systems and provides methods for copying data between the master and slaves.
+For a guide to setting up two or more servers for replication using anonymous transactions, Section 17.1.2, “Setting Up Binary Log Based Replication”, deals with the configuration of the servers and provides methods for copying data between the master and slaves.